The multigraded BGG correspondence in Macaulay2: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Daniel Erman and Keller VandeBogert for generously contributing many key insights to the code in \verb|MultigradedBGG| and to Greg Smith for many helpful comments during the writing of this package.
 We thank the Institute for Mathematics and its Applications at the University of Minnesota for hosting the “Macaulay2 Workshop \& Mini-School” (funded by NSF grant DMS-2302476) on June 3 - 9, 2023, during which most of this package was developed.
+Finally, we thank the referees for many helpful suggestions.